-Deontology is the study of moral duty and is one of the major categories of normative ethics.
+Deontology or deontological ethics is the study of moral duty and is one of the major categories of normative ethics.
 It teaches that ethical behavior starts with an established, defined duty.
 An act, then, is ethical if it adheres to duty.
 There is some discussion, however, as to who dictates duty and whether ethical behavior is based strictly on adherence to rules or if the will of the acting agent has a role.

 Moral absolutism is unique in secular ethics in that it is the only school of thought that places the standard for morality outside of the judgment of the acting agent.
 Also, the standard is not dependent on the situation or the outcome of the action.
 Moral absolutism is based on one of three possible authorities:

 Natural Law - Natural law theory is the philosophy that everything in nature is subject to a particular way of acting that will best enable it to fulfill that nature.
 The law as it applies to humanity is based on human nature and can be determined by carefully considering that universal nature of mankind which is independent of culture and era.
 Ironically, although natural law is supposedly derived from the universality of human nature, philosophers can’t agree on what the key points of natural law should be.
 They usually include life, procreation, and some kind of personal fulfillment.

 Contractual Agreements - Two of the most basic rules in society are that individuals will not harm each other and individuals will not lie.
 Contractarianism is the belief that a contract or promise automatically gives moral weight to the actions necessary to fulfill that contract.
 The "contract" may be a voluntarily agreed-upon list of obligations or the assumed responsibilities of a citizen in a society.

 Divine Command - The divine command theory states that an action’s morality is based on its adherence to the command of God.
 An act can only be ethical if it obeys God’s law, and the Word of God overrides any other law, custom, or inclination.